 Blueberry Coffee Cake

 For the cake batter:

 - 1 cup sugar

 - ¾ cup Greek yogurt

 - ½ cup butter, softened

 - 2 teaspoons vanilla

 - 3 cups blueberries

-- In the bowl of your stand mixer or a large bowl, combine 4 cups all-purpose flour, 1 1/4 cups sugar, baking powder, and salt.
-Give it a quick mix.
+- Make the batter in the bowl of your stand mixer or a large bowl by combining the all-purpose flour, sugar, baking powder, and salt.

 - Bake for 50-65 minutes or until a toothpick inserted comes out clean.
 Remove from oven and allow cake to cool down to room temperature prior to serving.